Make these Nutella Thumbprint Cookies with almond flour and my easy-peasy homemade Nutella. Delicious treat for the holidays!

 In the freezer

-- You can freeze the raw cookie dough after you’ve rolled them into balls.
+- You can freeze the raw cookie dough after you’ve rolled it into balls.
 Flash freeze them on a lined sheet pan and then transfer them to a freezer-safe bag and freeze them for up to 3 months.
-When ready to bake, pull out what you need and bring them to room temperature on a lined sheet pan, continue down the instructions list.
+When ready to bake, pull out what you need and bring them to room temperature on a lined sheet pan.
+Continue down the instructions list.

 - Alternatively, you can flash freeze these cookies after you’ve pressed down on them and bake them directly from frozen.